-The applicants must hold a Bachelor degree in Engineering and also passed the requirements of the Graduate School or got approval from the program committee for admission.
+The applicants must hold a Bachelor degree in Engineering; have G.P.A. not less than 2.00 based on 4 point grading System, and also passed the requirements of the Graduate School or got approval from the program committee for admission.